 These days, employees are faced with an unprecedented onslaught of workplace distractions, chief among them all the apps and digital sideshows that now pervade everyone’s consciousness.
-No wonder employees complain that it’s often difficult to focus during the workday.
+With all of these productivity killers, it's no wonder employees complain that it’s often difficult to focus during the workday.

 Here are five tips to help curtail distractions that keep workers from doing their best: